paja6/whalebone/task1.md

 * -vv: Increase the log level.
 * 'udp port 53': Capture only DNS communication on port UDP/53 to keep the output short and comprehensive.

-### Query Knot Resolver to resolve an unrestricted domain
+### Query Knot Resolver to Resolve an Unrestricted Domain

 Open a new terminal window or tab and enter there the following command: